 Aquilegia vulgaris var. stellata ‘Nora Barlow’ bears striking, pink pompon flowers with no spures.
 The tips of the petals have a delicate white colour.
 It grows to 60cm tall.

-Also popular is Aquilegia vulgaris, commonly known as common columbine.
+Also popular is Aquilegia vulgaris, commonly known as common columbine or granny’s bonnet.
 It has fantastic blue flowers with green, ferny foliage.
 A perfect plant for a herbaceous border.

 Aquilegia chrysantha ‘Yellow Queen’